rahmed-rh/OSClusterLocal/README.md

 # OpenShift Cluster on Laptop

-Instructions and support files to create an Open Shift Installation on your laptop (Mac)
+Instructions and support files to create an Open Shift Installation on your laptop.

+Note that these scripts have been written for macOS but should work just as well on any other Unix based environment.

 ### Prerequisites